-Filled with museums, businesses and restaurants around every corner, downtown Baton Rouge is completely walkable and makes for an entertaining day or night out.
-With coffee shops, Main Street Market and upscale dining options, you’re sure to find a cuisine type for every taste, all located just steps away from museums and the River Center Performing Arts Theatre.
+Filled with museums, businesses and restaurants around every corner, downtown Baton Rouge is completely walkable and makes for an entertaining day or a night on the town.
+With coffee shops, casual grab-and-go and upscale dining options, you’re sure to find a cuisine type for every taste, all located just steps away from museums and the River Center Performing Arts Theatre.

 JUMP TO: